maycon-queiroz/ignite-challenge-swagger/readme.md

 ```
 ### 📌 Should not be able to a non existing user get list of all users

-For this test, the `execute` method of ListAllUsersUse Case file must not allow an user does not exist, acess the created users list.
+For this test, the `execute` method of ListAllUsersUse Case file must not allow an user does not exist, access the created users list.

 If the user does not exist, return a message error:
 ```tsx